tjingsheng/tp/docs/team/tjingsheng.md

 initiative to thoroughly revise and update these diagrams.
 This proactive measure ensures that the developer guide remains current and accurately reflects the latest changes and improvements introduced during the transition to SEPlendid.

+#### Afterword

+The journey with SEPlendid has been a profound learning experience, emphasising the transformative power of collaborative development.
+Redesigning the UI from AB3 underscored the importance of prioritising user experience and simplicity.
+Integrating data from NUSmods and eduRec taught valuable lessons about data processing and enhancing application functionality.
+Code contributions and bug fixes honed my skills in software development, emphasising the significance of reliability and user-centric design.
+Documentation improvements highlighted the importance of clear communication.
+As we chart the future, the lessons learned in innovation, responsiveness to feedback, and dedication to excellence stand as a testament to personal and collective growth in software development.

+It was a pleasure being part of SEPlendid.

 <br>
 <br>